machacekmartin/listen/README.md

 Song rating web app with _"Tinder-like swipes"_ and pseudo-random song picking. <sub><sup>(working prototype, first time using react)</sub></sup>

 A quick school project built with React, Mui, Typescript, Firebase and [Deezer API](https://developers.deezer.com/api).
 Swipe cards are implemented using [react-tinder-card](https://github.com/3DJakob/react-tinder-card).
-Built for mobile-resolutions only.

 <img src="https://github.com/machacekmartin/listen/assets/33912290/8c191360-d487-4a6b-be9e-eddd8976fc70" width="400">

-> Live demo available [here](https://listen-pearl.vercel.app/), current firebase plan is on free-tier, rate limiting problems may (and will) occur.
+> Live demo available [here](https://listen-pearl.vercel.app/).
+Meant to be used on mobile resolutions.
+Current firebase plan is on free-tier, rate limiting problems may (and will) occur.

 #### In case you want to try it out locally
 ```shell